jenkinsci/servicenow-cicd-plugin/README.md

 happens also after the build step _Activate plugin_ (although it was completed with success).
 Trying to roll it back may lead to unclear status of the plugin on specified instance.
 Generally the use case will not happen, because usually a plugin is activated once and nobody would like to deactivate it just after activation.

+## Support Model

+ServiceNow built this integration with the intent to help customers get started faster in adopting CI/CD APIs for DevOps workflows, but __will not be providing formal support__.
+This integration is therefore considered "use at your own risk", and will rely on the open-source community to help drive fixes and feature enhancements via Issues.
+Occasionally, ServiceNow may choose to contribute to the open-source project to help address the highest priority Issues, and will do our best to keep the integrations updated with the latest API changes shipped with family releases.
+This is a good opportunity for our customers and community developers to step up and help drive iteration and improvement on these open-source integrations for everyone's benefit.